-Harriet Cornell is the first woman to chair the Rockland County Legislature, a position she has held since January 2005.
-She has been a Legislator since 1984.
+Harriet Cornell has been a Legislator since 1984 and was the first woman to chair the Rockland County Legislature, a position she held from January 2005 to December 2013, the longest consecutive term to date.
 Her long record of accomplishments led to The Journal News naming her as one of 25 people who made the greatest impact on Rockland County during the 20th Century.

-The following are among Mrs. Cornell's accomplishments since becoming Chair:
+The following are among Mrs. Cornell's recent accomplishments:

 - She hosted a series of summit meetings, bringing together elected officials, policy makers and other county residents to explore such issues as Homeland Security, Land Use, Transportation, and the future of the Tappan Zee Bridge.

 - Working with county officials, she led efforts to establish the Rockland County Homeland Security Task Force to conduct an in depth study of the county's vulnerabilities and preparedness to address any terrorist threats.
 The Task Force also put together a series of recommendations for local, state and federal action to address these issues.
 The Task Force's report, Assessing and Identifying Capabilities and Critical Needs Regarding Homeland Security in Rockland County, New York, was released on January 11, 2007.